Castilho64/Castilho64/README.md

 - 👋 Hi, I’m @Castilho64
-- 👀 I’m interested in: Front-End, Ai and games
+- 👀 I’m interested in: Programming, A.I and Games and much more..
-- 🌱 I’m currently learning: HTML and CSS
+- 🌱 I’m currently studying at college of technology - Fatec from Brazil
 - 📫 How to reach me: Instagram @joaovitormattos | LinkedIn www.linkedin.com/in/jvcastilho | E-mail joaovitormattos9@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Curious by nature, programmer by consequence.